Economics of participation

 Economics of participation is an umbrella term spanning the economic analysis of worker cooperatives, labor-managed firms, profit sharing, gain sharing, employee ownership, employee stock ownership plans, works councils, codetermination, and other mechanisms which employees use to participate in their firm's decision making and financial results.

 A historical analysis of worker participation traces its development from informal profit sharing in U.S. factories, to flexible remuneration in the aftermath of Industrial Revolution and to staff democracy's application for earning stability in economic downturns during the 21st Century.

 The economic analysis of these participatory tools reveals their benefits and limitations for individuals, businesses and the wider economy.
 As a result of worker participation, employees gain skills, morale and motivation that improve business output, productivity and profitability.
 Spill-on effects into the wider economy can anchor human and financial capital in domestic industries, which have the potential to increase aggregate demand.
 However, negative implications of staff democracy encompass the free-rider effect and volatile incomes, which may reduce morale and motivation at an organisational level.
-Further, the long-run success of worker democracy is economically equivocal, and may prove an Pareto inefficient use of economic resources.
+Further, the long-run success of worker democracy is economically equivocal, and may prove a Pareto inefficient use of economic resources.

 History

 Economics of participation is fundamentally derived from the concept of an employee's involvement in, and contribution to, the operational and managerial functions of their workplace.
-This foundational concept dates to as early as 1733, when President Benjamin Franklin applied a form of employee ownership to the establishment of print shops during the founding of the United States.
+This foundational concept dates to as early as 1733, when Benjamin Franklin, then President of the colonial Province of Pennsylvania, applied a form of employee ownership to the establishment of print shops during the founding of the United States.
 In exchange for a third of each shop's profits, Franklin covered the costs of each shop's upfront capital in addition to a third of operating expenses.
 After six years, he transferred the stores' ownership to various journeymen, "most of [whom] did well" and who were able to "go on working for themselves" successfully, among the first of all employee-owners.

-Then, during the 1970s, the USA's first profit sharing plan was initiated into Pensylvanian glassworks factories by Secretary of the Treasurer Albert Gallatin, where a fixed proportion of company profits were redistributed to employees as bonuses for exceeding output targets.
-Though Gallatin did not explicitly label this form of remuneration as 'profit sharing', the concept common to economics of participation was apparent nonetheless.
+Then, during the 1970s, the USA's first profit sharing plan was initiated into Pennsylvanian glassworks factories by Secretary of the Treasurer Albert Gallatin, where a fixed proportion of company profits were redistributed to employees as bonuses for exceeding output targets.